Santosh3672/Packaging-Fundamentals-of-Design---Testing/README.md

    This ensures the long-term reliability of the device.

-2. **Electrical Interconnectivity**
-   Enables electrical connection of the die to external circuitry such as:
+2. **Electrical Interconnectivity**:  Enables electrical connection of the die to external circuitry such as:
    - Printed Circuit Boards (PCBs)
    - Other dies in multi-die systems (advanced configurations)

    Techniques used include:
    - Wire bonding
    - Flip-chip
-   - Through-Silicon Vias (TSVs)

 ### Components of Package and its significance in semiconductor cycle
 Image here